Categories

 Investigating Creative Writing Advice: Never Use Passive Voice

 When it comes to writing, there are all sorts of rules and pieces of advice that you’ll hear from different people.
 Some of it is good advice, while other bits are nothing more than personal preferences masquerading as hard-and-fast rules.
 Today, we’re going to take a look at one of those bits of advice: never use the passive voice.
-Let’s take a closer look at this writing advice and see if it holds up under scrutiny.
+Let’s take a closer look.

 The passive voice is often seen as bad, mainly because it can make writing sound dull, wordier, and sometimes less clear.
 However, there are times when the passive voice can be used to your advantage.
 For example, if you want to downplay the importance of something, using the passive voice can help you do that.